OpenTelemetry Integration¶

 Metric Types¶

-Haiway supports three OpenTelemetry metric types:
+Haiway supports three metric kinds through the level-specific ctx.record_* helpers:

 # Counter: Monotonically increasing values

-ctx.record_metric("requests.total", value=1, kind="counter")
+ctx.record_info(metric="requests.total", value=1, kind="counter")

 # Histogram: Distribution of values (e.g., latencies, sizes)

-ctx.record_metric("request.duration", value=150, unit="ms", kind="histogram")
+ctx.record_info(metric="request.duration", value=150, unit="ms", kind="histogram")

 # Gauge: Point-in-time values that can go up or down

-ctx.record_metric("active_connections", value=42, kind="gauge")
+ctx.record_info(metric="active_connections", value=42, kind="gauge")

 Metric Attributes¶